noahseis/webrtc2sip/readme_install_walkthrough.txt

 *    3. js assets and sounds folder to support the html/javsscript web phone *
 *    Hi All Vici / WebRTC hopefuls - Installed tested and working webrtc2sip with no asterisk patching
+*
+*    Jan 2016 update - CA signed SSL cert can be used for config.xml and apache web server.
 ***********************************************************************************************************************************

 ***********************************************************************************************************************************